Naticord/.github/profile/README.md

 - Voice calling
 - Statuses
 - Copying and pasting images from the clipboard
+- Search bar for both friends and servers
+- Hide hidden channels in servers
 - Other various channels such as fourms and such